Time To Read: 6 minutes

 Powered Lawn Equipment

+What equipment do you need to start a lawn mowing business?
 When it comes to lawn care & equipment, not all yard tools used in landscaping are hand tools.
-You’ll need some power tools, too.
+You’ll need some commercial landscaping equipment like power tools, too.
 Here are some general tips for buying power landscaping tools:

-While you don’t want to bust your budget, it’s usually a good idea to buy high-quality power tools.
+While you don’t want to bust your budget, it’s usually a good idea to buy high-quality power tools even for basic landscaping.
 A well-made tool works more efficiently and is less likely to break down.
-That said, watch out for accessories you don’t need and won’t use, as they’re a needless expense.
+That said, watch out for corporation landscaping accessories you don’t need and won’t use, as they’re a needless expense.

 • Electric tools are quieter